nbonfils/fixed-probe/README.md

 | TX  | RXD  |
 | RX  | TXD  |

-And that's it, everything should be hooked up, and if you lauch the server, everything should work fine.
+And that's it, everything should be hooked up, and if you launch the server, everything should work fine.
 The *sensors_data.csv* should fill up with actual data.
-The last thing to do if not already done is building the frame of the probe and fiting everything in.
+The last thing to do if not already done is building the frame of the probe and fitting everything in.

-## Bachelor poject
+## Bachelor project

 If you want to know more about how I've built such a probe myself, or if you're just curious to learn more about this project, I invite you to go check the [wiki page][wiki] of this project.

-Also If you're intersted in other Bio-tech stuff, I strongly recommend you to visit the [Biodesign blog][biodesign] along with its [wiki][biodesign_wiki].
+Also If you're interested in other Bio-tech stuff, I strongly recommend you to visit the [Biodesign blog][biodesign] along with its [wiki][biodesign_wiki].

 [biodesign]: https://biodesign.cc/